Eliott Dupuy

 • Imagine seeing your name with a logo on a large sign in your future office space.

 • Say your name out loud.
-“Hi, I’m [Your Name] from [Your Business Name].”
+“Hi, I’m Name from Business Name.”
 How does it feel?
 Do you like how it sounds?

-• Take some time to think about it and let it sit for a while.
-Do you keep coming back to the same name?
+• Spend some time thinking about it and let it sit for a while.
+Do you continue to come back to the same name?

 Next, create materials for your business and marketing